Flemish teacher shortage in mathematics is reaching alarming proportions

 Credit: Belga

-A teacher shortage when it comes to mathematics in secondary school is getting worse by the year, according to reporting from De Standaard.
+A shortage of mathematics teachers in Flemish secondary schools is getting worse by the year, according to reporting from De Standaard.

 For higher grades of secondary school, fewer than two in ten starting teachers of mathematics have the appropriate diploma and in the lower grades, that number is less than half, De Standaard uncovered.